Hashmap-Software-Agency/Pyttman/README.md

 Welcome to Pyttman's GitHub repo!

-Please check out our Wiki for everything related to Pyttman.
-There you will find help with installation, quickstart guide and documentation.
+Please check out our [Wiki](https://github.com/dotchetter/Pyttman/wiki) for everything related to Pyttman.
+There you will find help with [installation](https://github.com/dotchetter/Pyttman/wiki/Installation), quickstart guide and API documentation.

 ### Contributions